 After working on many different web design projects, I decided that I wanted to simplify my own website… making it as quick as possible and to make it much clearer for visitors, by reducing / fine-tuning the text on most pages & reducing the menu options.

 I also removed a few of the smaller projects from my design portfolio, intending to focus on the larger, more detailed projects & improving the content on each.

 Website in 2021

 The design & layout has not changed a lot, but the menu system has been updated to be more mobile-friendly.
-We re-introduced the search system and the grid layout portfolio, which seems to work better on all devices.
-We also reverted to a more traditional footer – with the standard menus & social media links.
+I re-introduced the search system and the grid layout portfolio, which seems to work better on all devices.
+I also reverted to a more traditional footer – with the standard menus & social media links.

 The evolution of a website never stops!
 There are always things to improve upon, things to learn about, regarding SEO – and things to make more compatible on the latest devices.
 You have also got to keep checking out the competition… if you are dipping in the search engine results, then you need to make some changes… but how do you know what changes are the right changes?

-It’s always a good thing to read about the latest trends & techniques in web design – just Google ‘web design blog’ or ‘SEO blog’ and there are a few great sites out there with lots of useful, relevant articles that tell you what is happening in the real world.
+It’s always a good thing to read about the latest trends & techniques in web design – like the Google Search Central Blog – and there are a few great sites out there with lots of useful, relevant articles that tell you what is happening in the real world.
 Then try to apply these techniques to your own website.